osbyrne/findit/README.md

 Findit is a program we're making to help hospital folks find medical items in hazardous storage rooms.

+To run this repository, you will need :
+- Bun
+- Google Chrome

 TODO :
 - add profile page
 - installable on mobile as progressive web app